paulburton0/wwff-directory/README.md

 to populate the mongodb with data from the POTA website.

+Open the startup script (filename: pota), and update the apppath variable so that it points to the correct location.

 Make sure that the executable starup script has the same name as the application folder.
 Above, we cloned the repo into a new 'pota' folder.
 Make sure that the script is named the same: 'pota'.

 Now to start up the web server: